liuqx315/Multiscale-pattern/doc/guide/source/c_interface/General.rst

 type.

-Finally, if the user includes a non-trivial implicit component to their ODE system (and hence requires a nonlinear solver for the resulting systems of equations), then if a Newton method is used for these implicit systems a linear solver module header file will be required.
-The header files corresponding to the various linear solvers availble for use with ARKode are:
+Finally, if the user includes a non-trivial implicit component to their ODE system, then each time step will require a nonlinear solver for the resulting systems of equations.
+ARKode allows an accelerated fixed point iteration and Newton-based iterations for this solver; if a Newton method is used then a linear solver module header file may also be required.
+The header files corresponding to the various linear solvers built into ARKode are:

 - ``arkode_dense.h``, which is used with the dense direct linear solver;
 - ``arkode_band.h``, which is used with the band direct linear solver;